Arthritis in dogs and cats

 - Exercise help to maintain normal to lean weight and prevents obesity.

-- Provide warm, soft, cushioned bedding away from drafts – this may help to lessen discomfort and stiffness.
+- Warm, soft, cushioned bedding away from drafts – this may help to lessen discomfort and stiffness.

-- Provide cats with low sided litter trays for easy access.
+- Low sided litter trays for easy access for arthritic cats.

-- Provide ramps or easier access to favourite counters and other raised areas and as an alternative to stairs, if possible.
+- Ramps or easier access to favourite counters and other raised areas and as an alternative to stairs, if possible.

-- Help your cat with grooming activities (trim nails, brush coat).
+- Help with grooming activities (trim nails, brush coat, etc).

 - Physiotherapy / massage – may help with decreasing scar tissue, improving mobility and reducing pain.